dustproject/dust/docs/pages/bots/console.md

-# Client
+# Browser Console

 The DUST client exposes a bunch of utils under the `world` variable name.
-Transasctions can be called usnig the `world.write` util.
+Transactions can be called using the `world.write` util.

 ## Example: Filling a bucket

 1. Figure out the input parameters for the tx.

 - DUST is built on [MUD](https://mud.dev/) and so each function has its own system contract.
 You can see all the system interfaces [here](https://github.com/dustproject/dust/tree/main/packages/world/src/codegen/world).
-We can see the [BucketSystem interface](https://github.com/dustproject/dust/blob/main/packages/world/src/codegen/world/IBucketSystem.sol#L15), shows the interface for filling a bucket is:
+We can see the [BucketSystem interface](https://github.com/dustproject/dust/blob/main/packages/world/src/codegen/world/IBucketSystem.sol#L15), shows the parameters for filling a bucket are:

 ```solidity
 function fillBucket(EntityId caller, Vec3 waterCoord, uint16 bucketSlot) external;